Josef von Sternberg: United Artists – The Salvation Hunters: 1924

 The 30-year-old Sternberg made his debut as a director with The Salvation Hunters, an independent picture produced with actor George K. Arthur.

 The picture, filmed on the minuscule budget of $4,800 – "a miracle of organization" – made a tremendous impression on actor-director-producer Charles Chaplin and co-producer Douglas Fairbanks Sr. of United Artists (UA).
 Influenced by the works of Erich von Stroheim, director of Greed (1924), the movie was lauded by cineastes for its "unglamorous realism", depicting three young drifters who struggle to survive in a dystopian landscape.

 Despite its considerable defects, due in part to Sternberg's budgetary constraints, the picture was purchased by United Artists for $20,000 and given a brief distribution, but fared poorly at the box-office.

 On the strength of this picture alone, actor-producer Mary Pickford of UA engaged Sternberg to write and direct her next feature.
 His screenplay, entitled Backwash, was deemed to be too experimental in concept and technique, and the Pickford-Sternberg project was cancelled.

-Sternberg's The Salvation Hunters is "his most explicitly personal work", with the exception of his final picture Anahatan (1953).
-His distinctive style is already in evidence, both visually and dramatically: veils and nets filter our view of the actors, and "psychological conflict rather than physical action" has the effect of obscuring the motivations of his characters.
+Sternberg's The Salvation Hunters is "his most explicitly personal work", with the exception of his final picture Anatahan (1953).
+His distinctive style is already in evidence, both visually and dramatically: veils and nets filter the view of the actors, and "psychological conflict rather than physical action" has the effect of obscuring the motivations of his characters.